retaildevcrews/ngsa-asb/monitoring/README.md

-# Adding Azure Monitor source in Grafana
+# Setup Monitoring

-The following instructions allow adding Azure Monitor data source to create custom Grafana dashboards in an existing AKS cluster.
+The following instructions deploy Prometheus and add an Azure Monitor data source to create custom Grafana dashboards in an existing AKS cluster.

 ## Prerequisites